 What is the menopause?

-The menopause is a natural event and occurs when your ovaries stop producing eggs and make less oestrogen (the main female hormone).
+The menopause is a natural event and occurs when your ovaries stop producing eggs and, as a result, the levels of your hormones called oestrogen and progesterone fall.
 Menopause actually means your last menstrual period.
 It is often difficult to know when this is for many women, especially if you are having more scanty and irregular periods.

-The term perimenopausal is often used, which describes the time when you have menopausal symptoms before your periods actually stop all together.
+The term ‘perimenopausal’ is often used, which describes the time when you have menopausal symptoms in the months or years before your periods have actually stopped altogether.
 Some women continue to have regular periods even though they experience numerous symptoms of the menopause.

 What are the common symptoms of the menopause?

-Some women have very few or even no symptoms and their periods simply stop happening.
-However, for the majority of women it is not so straightforward and around 80% of all women experience several symptoms.
-The symptoms you may experience vary between different women.
+Some women have very few or even no symptoms, and their periods simply stop happening.
+However, for the majority of women it is not so straightforward; around 80% of all women experience several menopause symptoms.
 These symptoms often have a very negative impact on your life and can really affect your relationships with your partner, family and work colleagues.

 How is the skin affected during the perimenopause and menopause?

-Oestrogen is very important for the development of collagen, which is a supporting protein in the skin and provides strength and structure to the skin.
+Oestrogen is very important for the development of collagen - a supporting protein found in the skin - and provides strength and structure to it.

 As oestrogen levels reduce during the menopause and perimenopause, your skin can become less mobile and thinner.
-The low oestrogen levels can result in there being less blood flowing to the epidermis (upper layer of your skin) and also more water loss from your skin leading to your skin becoming less hydrated.
-You may notice that your skin becomes more tired looking and develops more fine lines and wrinkles.
-The skin often becomes less elastic and looks less glowing as hormone levels decline.
+Low oestrogen levels can result in there being less blood flowing to the epidermis (upper layer of your skin) and more water lost from your skin - leading to your skin being less hydrated.
+You may notice that your skin looks tired and develops more fine lines and wrinkles.
+The skin often loses elasticity and appears less glowing, as hormone levels decline.

-Your skin can become drier and become itchy.
+Your skin can become dry and feel itchy.
 This itchiness can occur during the day and night and be really troublesome.
 Some women notice abnormal sensations to their skin, such as numbness, tingling, prickling or a crawling sensation (called formication).